 Planting date, tillage practices, pest problems, planter performance, and hybrid selection influence actual corn populations obtained in the field.
 To compensate for potential problems, it should be assumed that only 90 percent of the kernels planted actually emerge and survive to become harvestable plants in the fall.
-To obtain 27,000 plants per acre at harvest on a moderately well-drained silt-loam soil, the planting rate should be about 30,000 plants per acre (27,000 divided by 0.90).
+To obtain 27,000 plants per acre at harvest on a moderately well-drained siltloam soil, the planting rate should be about 30,000 plants per acre (27,000 divided by 0.90).
 In some situations such as a no-till situation or an April planting date, it should be assumed that only 85 percent of the kernels will emerge and survive.
-The planting rate in these situations on a moderately well-drained silt-loam soil should be about 31,765 plants per acre (27,000 divided by 0.85).
+The planting rate in these situations on a moderately well-drained silt-loam soil should be about 31,765 plants per acre (27,000 divided by 0.85). sensors, satellite images, etc.) can be used to adjust N application rates but an evaluation steps is needed.
+This process is detailed in: nmsp.cals.cornell.edu/publications/ files/AdaptiveManagementGuidelinesFor2018.pdf.